 Welcome to Porter Elementary #ClimbingToGreatness

-Porter Elementary School provides a fantastic learning experience for all students!
-As principal, I have the opportunity to combine my classroom and adminstrative experiences with those of the Porter Staff.
 Our staff is knowledgeable, experienced, dedicated, and provides excellent academic and enrichment opportunities for all Porter students within a nurturing environment.
-We continue to strive towards ensuring that all students’ needs are met and we are relentless in this pursuit!
-I thank you for the opportunity to work with you and to watch your children learn and grow!
+We continue to strive towards ensuring that all students’ needs are met and we are relentless in this pursuit.
+I thank you for the opportunity to work with you and to watch your children learn and grow.

-The SCSD has many academic, social, emotional and mental health supports available to students.
+The SCSD has many academic, social, emotional and mental health supports available to students and their families.
 School social workers can help connect you and your child to in school and/or out of school supports that meet your needs.
 Please call us at (315) 435-4625 and ask to speak with a Social Worker for more information and assistance.

 Syracuse City School District